-Now that your student will be living on his or her own for the first time, they will be facing a lot of potential financial pitfalls-and you should make time to talk about them.
+Now that your student will be living on his or her own for the first time, he or she will be facing a lot of potential financial pitfalls-and you should make time to talk about them.

-Often, college students don't realize their current financial habits and decisions will impact their lives for years to come-and looking back, many wish they'd done things differently while they were in school.
-That's why it's so important for parents to sit down with their kids before freshman move-in day and have a serious conversation about good financial habits.
-I promise-underneath the potential sighs and eye rolls-your child will absorb more than you think.
+Often, college students don't realize that their current financial habits and decisions will impact their lives for years to come-and looking back, many wish they'd done things differently while they were in school.
+That's why it's so important for parents to sit down with their kidsbefore freshman move-in day and have a serious conversation about good financial habits.
+I promise-underneath the potential sighs and eye-rolls-your child will absorb more than you think.

-In addition to owning a successful financial advisory firm, I have one daughter in college, as well as one recent graduate.
-The advice I gave to my own children mirrors the guidance I give my clients.
-One of my central tenets is that lavish, spontaneous spending doesn't make us happy at all (at least not for long).
+In addition to owning a successful financial advisory firm, I have one daughter in college as well as one recent graduate.
+The advice I gave to my own children mirrored the guidance I give my clients, much of which is detailed in my book The Joy of Financial Security.
+One of the book's central tenets is that lavish, spontaneous spending doesn't make us happy at all (at least not for long).
 Sane, smart money management-which should ideally start in college-does bring joy and peace (not to mention smaller credit card bills and student loan payments).

-Here are seven things to share with your student before classes start:
+Here, I share seven things to consider with your student before classes start:

-1. Be sure your child knows what this is costing.
+Be sure your child knows what this is costing.
 (And make her commit to finishing in four years.)
-There's a lot of popular "wisdom" for college students along these lines: "Don't rush; experiment and try a lot of new things; take your time figuring out what you want to do; and don't forget to have fun!"
-I agree that college is a great time to explore new areas of interest, but I also believe college is a time to focus on learning and earning a degree.
+There's a lot of popular "wisdom" for college students along these lines: "Don't rush.
+Experiment and try a lot of new things.
+Take your time figuring out what you want to do.
+And don't forget to have fun!"
+I agree that college is a great time to explore new areas of interest...but I also believe that college is a time to focus on learning and earning a degree.